1 Introduction

 Medea, wife of Jason, son of Aeson, lived in Aesonis (or Aeson) in Thessaly.

-Aesonis was a city founded by Aeson near the Pagasetic Gulf.
-[37]
+Aesonis was a town founded by Aeson near the Pagasetic Gulf.
+[39]

-In 1247 BC, Medea migrated from Aesonis to Corinth with Jason.
-[38]
+In 1247 BC, Medea and Jason migrated from Aesonis to Corinth at the invitation of the Corinthians.
+[40]

 The Corinthians invited Medea because she was a descendant of Sisyphus, the founder of Corinth.

-It was Medea who was invited by the Corinthians, but it was her husband Jason who ruled Corinth.
-[39]
+Although it was Medea who was invited by the Corinthians, it was her husband Jason who ruled Corinth.
+[41]

 4.7.2 Migration to Lycia

-In 1243 BC, Bellerophontes (or Hipponus, Bellerophon), son of Glaucus, son of Sisyphus, fled from Isthmus in Corinth to Xanthus in Lycia.
+In 1241 BC, Bellerophontes (or Hipponus, Bellerophon), son of Glaucus, son of Sisyphus, had emigrated from Isthmus in Corinth to Xanthus in Lycia.
 He married Philonoe, daughter of Iobates, who ruled Xanthus.
-[40]
+[42]

 Earlier, Lycus, son of Pandion, had emigrated to Lycia.
 [43]

-Iobates was the son of Lycus, son of Pandion, and is thought to have invited Bellerophontes to Lycia to counter the surrounding foreign peoples (Solymi).
-[42]
+Iobates, son of Lycus, son of Pandion, had summoned Bellerophontes to fight against the surrounding foreign peoples (Solymi).
+[44]

 Nisus, father of Eurynome, mother of Bellerophontes, was the brother of Lycus, father of Iobates.
 [45]